Types of information Prevea360 collects about you

 Changes to this notice of privacy practices

-Please submit complaints about this Notice or how we handle your health information, in writing, to our Privacy Officer.
+Submit complaints about this notice or how we handle your health information, in writing, to our Privacy Officer.
 Prevea360 will not hold any complaint you submit against you in any way.
 In addition, if you believe your privacy rights have been violated, you may file a complaint with the Secretary of the U.S. Department of Health and Human Services.
+To do so, write to the Office for Civil Rights, US Department of Health & Human Services, 233 N. Michigan Ave., Ste 240, Chicago, IL 60601.

 PO Box 56099